The Chapman Report: Plot

-Sarah Garnell (Shelley Winters) is a middle-aged wife and mother whose lover, the young director of the local little theater, Fred Linden (Ray Danton), is supposedly separated from his wife.
-Her husband, Frank (Harold J. Stone), thinks all is well.
+Sarah Garnell is a middle-aged wife and mother whose lover, the young director of the local little theater, Fred Linden, is supposedly separated from his wife.
+Her husband, Frank, thinks all is well.
 When she is interviewed, she classifies their sexual relationship as “tolerable”.
 They have sex every Saturday.
 She describes her affair, weeping.
 The subsequent questions make her think for the first time about the future, and she eventually decides to leave her husband.
 She leaves a note and her wedding ring for Frank and goes to Fred's boat to find Fred's wife, waiting.
 Fred won't see her.
 Sarah goes back to her stricken husband, who tells her that he meant “for better or for worse” and returns her ring.

-Divorcée Naomi Shields (Claire Bloom) is a promiscuous alcoholic who may be suffering from what is currently referred to as hypersexuality.
-When we first see her, she seduces a stranger, water-delivery guy Bob Jensen (Chad Everett).
-Wash Dillon (Corey Allen), an unsavory jazz musician who lives down the block, takes her to a crummy apartment and they have sex.
+Divorcée Naomi Shields is a promiscuous alcoholic who may be suffering from what is currently referred to as hypersexuality.
+When we first see her, she seduces a stranger, water-delivery guy Bob Jensen.
+Wash Dillon, an unsavory jazz musician who lives down the block, takes her to a rundown apartment and they have sex.
 When she wakes up, Dillon allows his friends to gang rape her, then dumps her in her driveway.
 When the time comes for her interview, she first says that she had sex with many in her early teens, then that it was not until after she was 21.
 She cheated on her husband constantly.
 The marriage ended when he found her with a 20-year-old neighbor.
 She now wants “to crawl back to the musician.”
 She attempted suicide after the rape, but swallowed too many pills and threw up.
 She goes home, calls Dillon and tells him she'll leave the door open.
 This time, she takes just enough pills.
 When she is found dead, Dr. Jonas blames the interview as a contributing factor.
 Radford says she was lost long ago.